VipulGhodke/mcpServer/README.md

-# MCP Starter for Puch AI
+# Language Learning MCP Server for Puch AI

 This is a starter template for creating your own Model Context Protocol (MCP) server that works with Puch AI.
-It comes with ready-to-use tools for job searching and image processing.
+It comes with ready-to-use tools for language learning and image processing.

 ## What is MCP?